 2. Compute `u_(1)`

-• N°1615 (numerical sequences) : The purpose of this exercise on numerical sequences is to calculate terms of a sequence defined by a linear function.
+The purpose of this exercise on numerical sequences is to calculate terms of a sequence defined from a rational fraction function.

 Let the sequence (`u_(n)`) be defined for any natural number n by `u_(n)=-4-4*n`.